 The market price of Bitcoin has historically and recently been volatile.
-For example, since our initial public offering, at times, the price of Bitcoin has dropped over 70%, resulting in an adverse effect on our results of operations, liquidity and strategy.
-Since our initial public offering, the price of Bitcoin reached a high of over \$65,000 in November 2021, and a low below \$16,000 in November 2022.
-While we have the ability to sell power and are not wholly-reliant on the crypto asset space, our operating results do depend on the market price of Bitcoin.
+While we have the ability to sell power and are not wholly reliant on the crypto asset space, our operating results do depend on the market price of Bitcoin.
 The market price of Bitcoin is impacted by a variety of factors (including those discussed herein), and is determined primarily using data from various exchanges, over-the-counter markets and derivative platforms.
-As further described herein, the crypto assets industry has been negatively impacted by recent events.
 Furthermore, such prices may be subject to factors such as those that impact commodities, more so than business activities, which could be subjected to additional influence from fraudulent or illegitimate actors, real or perceived scarcity, and political, economic, regulatory or other conditions.
 Pricing may be the result of, and may continue to result in, speculation regarding future appreciation in the value of Bitcoin, or our share price, inflating and making their market prices more volatile or creating "bubble" type risks for both Bitcoin and shares of our securities.
-Currently, less than 10% of our power generation capacity is supplied to customers under hosting arrangements, and further depressed value for Bitcoin could lead to less demand for our hosting services.
+Approximately 26% of our generated power was supplied to customers under hosting arrangements in 2023.
+Should Bitcoin price become depressed, it could lead to less demand for our hosting services.
 While we believe we could instead divert such power and sell back to the grid, there is no guarantee that we will be able to recover the same amount of revenue as we would have expected under any hosting arrangements.
 Further, volatility in crypto asset pricing could lead to other impacts such as increased risks of legal proceedings or governmental scrutiny of us and our affiliates, customers, suppliers, and partners, either in the United States or in other jurisdictions.
 Continued fluctuations and volatility in the crypto asset industry could adversely affect an investment in our securities.